corndeladmin/DevOps-Unit-6-Workshop/README.md

 </details>
 <br>

-When you've worked out the correct commands, put them in a bash script.
+When you have a working command, put it in a bash script.
 This can simply be a text file containing your commands. but the file extension should be `.sh`.

 > You will often see a "shebang" such as `#!/bin/bash -e` as the first line in a .sh file.
-This explicitly specifies what should run the file, and the `-e` is a useful option that means the script will exit if any command exits with an error
+This explicitly specifies what should run the file, and the `-e` is a useful option that means the script will exit if any command exits with an error.

 Make it executable (run `chmod +x your_script.sh`) and then try executing it (run `./your_script.sh`) to check it works.
 The script should:
 * Fetch fresh data
 * Convert it to the correct format
 * Use `cliapp` to generate a dataset that the web app can display.

-### Automation Part 1
+### Automation: Stage 1

 When you've written your script we need to automate executing it.
 You'll want to use `crontab` to call the script on a schedule.